pgina/docs/local_machine.md

 if the user has not already been authenticated by a plugin that was executed earlier within this stage.

+If the LocalMachine plugin authenticates the user, it will copy the group membership of the local account into pGina's internal list of groups.
+Note that this will NOT happen if it does not successfully authenticate the user.
+However, the authorization stage can be configured to do so anyway.

 Note that you probably always want to make sure that the local machine plugin is enabled in the authentication stage.
 If not, you risk being unable to log into the machine if for some reason the alternate authentication methods